PKV vs GKV: Which Is Better for Expats in Germany? (2026 Guide)

 That long-horizon design also shapes how the rules around moving back to GKV work.

-There are three routes back, anchored in §§ 5, 9, and 10 SGB V. Mandatory insurance triggered by a life event such as a salaried job below the JAEG, Arbeitslosengeld I, or certain student situations.
-Voluntary insurance after a sufficient Vorversicherungszeit, where EU pre-insurance time can count via the E104 certificate.
-Family insurance through a GKV-pflichtversichert spouse, subject to the €565/month income limit.
-Once you're back in via any of these, § 188 Abs.
-4 SGB V (the obligatorische Anschlussversicherung) keeps you anchored: voluntary GKV continues automatically when mandatory or family cover ends, unless you actively opt out within two weeks.
+There are three routes back into GKV, set out in §§ 5, 9, and 10 SGB V. The first is mandatory insurance, triggered by a life event like taking a salaried job below the JAEG, claiming Arbeitslosengeld I, or certain student situations.
+The second is voluntary insurance, available after enough years of statutory pre-insurance (Vorversicherungszeit); EU pre-insurance time can count via the E104 certificate.
+The third is family insurance through a spouse who is GKV-mandatory-insured, subject to the €565/month income limit.
+Once you are back in via any of these, § 188 Abs.
+4 SGB V (the obligatorische Anschlussversicherung) keeps you there: voluntary GKV automatically continues when the original route ends, unless you actively opt out within two weeks.

-Beyond age 55, the return to mandatory GKV becomes substantially more difficult. § 6 Abs.
-3a SGB V restricts it when two conditions apply together: no GKV insurance in the past five years, and at least half of that time spent versicherungsfrei or self-employed as your main occupation.
-This is not a flaw of the system.
-It's the logical consequence of a model that funds long-term care through Altersrückstellungen built up over decades.
+From age 55, the route back to mandatory GKV gets substantially harder. § 6 Abs.
+3a SGB V restricts it when two things apply at the same time: you have had no GKV insurance in the past five years, and you have spent at least half of that period either versicherungsfrei or self-employed as your main occupation.
+This is not a flaw of the system; it is the logical consequence of a model that funds long-term care through reserves built up over decades.
 A contract priced on your age-30 entry point only works if the system can rely on you staying in it.
 From age 55 the voluntary and family-insurance routes remain available, but in practice the decision you make at 35 is a long-horizon one.
 That is exactly what the maths needs in order to work in your favour.

 "PKV becomes unaffordable in old age."
-Several mechanisms dampen the cost curve at retirement.
-The statutory 10 % surcharge under § 149 VAG falls away automatically at age 61.
-The Krankentagegeld portion of the premium typically drops at retirement (KT covers working-age income loss).
-Accumulated Altersrückstellungen feed back into premium dampening from age 65 (§ 12a VAG).
-And a Beitragsentlastungstarif (a premium-relief rider) can be built during working life to reduce the retirement contribution by a fixed amount, typically €250–€500/month, depending on how much is paid in.
-Typical premium reduction at the retirement transition: 15–25 %.
+Two structural mechanics cut the cost at retirement.
+The statutory 10 % surcharge under § 149 VAG ends after the calendar year in which you turn 60, removing exactly 10 % of the pre-60 premium.
+The Krankentagegeld portion of the premium typically falls away at retirement too, since Krankentagegeld covers working-age income loss rather than retired income; the euro size depends on your specific Krankentagegeld tariff.
+Accumulated Altersrückstellungen then stabilize the post-retirement premium against future increases (§ 12a VAG), not actively reduce it.
+And a Beitragsentlastungstarif (a premium-relief rider) can be built up during working life to reduce the retirement contribution by a fixed amount, typically €250–€500/month, depending on how much is paid in.

 "Submitting claims raises your premium."
 PKV premium adjustments are collective, not individual.
-The legal trigger under § 155 Abs.
-3 VAG is when actual claim costs across an entire tariff's insureds deviate from the actuarial expectation by more than 10 % (or mortality by 5 %).
-Your individual claims don't count against your individual premium.
+Under § 155 Abs.
+3 VAG, the trigger for an adjustment is whether actual claim costs across an entire tariff's insureds come in more than 10 % above plan, or mortality more than 5 % off.
+Your individual claims do not count against your individual premium.
 Filing a claim has no direct effect on what you pay next year.

 "PKV is always cheaper than GKV."
 Not universally.
 Anna's profile (single, high earner) shows a clear PKV-favourable gap.
 Sofia and David's family of four sits closer to break-even, with GKV slightly ahead after the employer subsidy redistributes.
 Income, age, family structure, and time horizon decide which side comes out ahead.